FREELYNK2/FreeLancer-Management/README.md

 A web-based platform that connects businesses with skilled professionals.
 Clients can post projects and milestones, while freelancers can apply for jobs, track progress, and manage payments—all in one place.

 ## Features
-- 🔐 Authentication via Google(using Firebase)
+- 🔐 Authentication via Google(using Firebase).
-- 🧑‍💼 Clients can post jobs and define milestones
+- 🧑‍💼 Clients can post jobs and define milestones.
-- 👨‍💻 Freelancers can apply for and manage jobs
+- 👨‍💻 Freelancers can apply for and manage jobs as well as post.
-- 💰 Simulated payment system for testing transactions(No API)
+- 💰 Simulated payment system for testing transactions(No API).
-- 📊 Admin panel to oversee jobs, users, and progress
+- 📊 Admin panel to oversee jobs, users, and progress.
-- ☁️ Deployed on Azure for public access
+- ☁️ Deployed on Azure for public access.
 - 🖨️ Export pdf/csv files of payments, milestones and projects.

 ## Important Links